 Hotel Bhairav Palace is a bit far away from the city (31km), but the food is worth the drive.
-Just make sure to declare your tolerance levels to spices and chilies, for Mewar is notorious for ultra-spicy food.
+Just make sure to declare your tolerance levels to spices and chillies, for Mewar is notorious for ultra-spicy food.

-By the way, it isn’t just lip-smacking food and sightseeing that should encourage you to take a road trip from your home city till Chittorgarh.
+By the way, it isn’t just lip-smacking food and sightseeing that should encourage you to take a road trip from your home city to Chittorgarh.
 There exist 6 major experiences that you must have in Chittorgarh on a day trip, take a look.

 The kind of military planning and strategic understanding possessed by the great rulers and warriors of those times are both praiseworthy and worth noticing.

 As a traveller, we have the option to either cover the fort on foot or visit the different sites in our personal or hired vehicles comfortably.
-The tales of valour and the folklore is bound to leave you craving for more.
+The tales of valour and folklore is bound to leave you craving for more.

 Oh, did I forget to mention the sound and light show?
 It is an enriching experience that gives you goosebumps and incites a feeling of pride.

 Stop at Udaipur Next – The Royal Leg Of your Rajasthan Road Trip

 Our next stop was the lake city of Udaipur which is about 120 km away from Chittorgarh.
 The National and State highways of Rajasthan are a treat to drive on.